 Bring some kitchen tools with you

 If you’re unsure of what tools will be available to you, bring along a few essentials to help you with healthy cooking.
 How much you take with you will depend on if you are flying, or using ground transportation like a car, bus or train.

-If you are travelling by car, you might want to pack a regular blender or food processor to help with meal prep, or bring along your favourite pan.
+- In addition to what we’ve mentioned in the section above, you might want to pack a regular blender or food processor to help with meal prep.

 For those who have allergies and are concerned about cross contamination, allergens can sneak into porous materials like plastic and wood even if they have been washed well.
 Pack a large cutting board and a small variety of utensils such as stirring spoons and spatulas.

 Load up on non-perishable foods and snacks

 When travelling by car, pack a cooler with fresh fruit and veggies.
 If you are travelling internationally with fresh produce, double check with that country’s border authority to see what you are allowed to bring with you.

 Say no to plane food

 Have you ever noticed that some people on planes seem to crack open the junk food as soon as the wheels lift off?
 Skip the processed plane food and sugary snacks, and bring along your own food instead.

 Pack helpful supplements

-Digestive supplements can be incredibly helpful to take along with you on your travels.
+Digestive supplements can be incredibly helpful to take along to keep you healthy while travelling.
 Digestive enzymes and bitters will aid with digestion, and probiotics will help keep our gut flora stable and healthy.
-You can also carry some immune-boosters like Vitamin C and Vitamin D, which will keep you system strong when confronted with unfamiliar germs (especially on airplanes).
+You can also carry some immune-supporters like Vitamin C and Vitamin D, which will keep your system strong when confronted with unfamiliar germs (especially on airplanes).